shiorijs/shiori/README.md

 ## Which library should I use?
 Discord.js, Eris or Shiori?

-It's up to you and with what you feel more confortable.
+It's up to what you feel more confortable with.
 There are different use cases and only you may decide when using these libraries.

 ## When should I use Shiori?